 Another determining factor in wrongful termination cases is that employees cannot be fired for refusing to break the law.
 If an employer demands that an employee violate public policy and his or her continued employment is contingent upon doing so, it would be a wrongful termination for the employer to fire the employee for refusing to comply with such a demand.

-Breaches of Employment Contract
+Breaches of Employment Contract in Los Angeles

 In some cases, employers and employees will have employment contracts that supersede at-will employment laws.
 These contracts may be implied or formal.
 Formal contracts will usually outline any eventualities that would constitute just cause for firing the employee or otherwise ending the working relationship.
 Implied contracts, such as informal oral or written agreements may also constitute contracts.